oferei/json-gate/README.md

 An array containing all possible values.
 The instance must equal one of the values.

+Example:

+    enum: ['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat']

 ### properties

 Applies only to instances of type `'object'`.

 Defines the properties of the instance object.
-Properties are considered unordered, the order of the instance properties may be in any order.
+The _properties_ attribute is an object, matching properties to their valid schema.

+Example:

+    {
+        type: 'object',
+        properties: {
+            name: { type: 'string' },
+            age: { type: 'integer' }
+        }
+    }

 The default is an empty object.

+Note: properties are considered unordered, the order of the instance properties may be in any order.

 ### patternProperties

 Applies only to instances of type `'object'`.

-Not supported yet.
+This attribute is similar to the _properties_ attribute, but the keys are regular expression patterns instead of property names.
+Any instance property whose name fits a pattern must be valid according to the appropriate schema.

+Example:

+    {
+        type: 'object',
+        properties: {
+            '^sz': { type: 'string' },
+            '^n': { type: 'number' },
+            '^b': { type: 'boolean' }
+        }
+    }

+Note that using this attribute may cause instances to be validated more than once:
+* If a property name is defined by _properties_ and also matches a pattern in _patternProperties_.
+* If a property name matches more than one pattern in _patternProperties_.

 ### additionalProperties

 Applies only to instances of type `'object'`.

-Not supported yet.
-Current behavior is as if this attribute was set to the default, an empty schema, which means that additional properties that are not defined by the _properties_ attribute are allowed.
+Defines a schema for all properties that are not explicitly defined by _properties_ and do not match any pattern in _patternProperties_.
+It can take one of two forms:
+* Schema - all the additional properties must be valid according to the schema.
+* False - additional properties are not allowed.

+Example:

+    {
+        type: 'object',
+        properties: {
+            id: 'integer',
+            name: 'string'
+        },
+        patternProperties: {
+            '^_debug': { type: 'any' }
+        },
+        additionalProperties: false
+    }

+The default is an empty schema, which allows any value for additional properties.

 ### dependencies